Bane-NOR/docs/docs/integration/quick-start.md

 !!! warning
     The Quick start guide is a work in progress, where internal development is in focus

+## Guiding flows (comming soon)

+Before you start doing integrations, please follow our guiding flows to help you understand what to do and how to start.

+### Sharing data

+### Consuming data

 ## Useful resources

 You should check out the following resources before using APIs: